davidfig/window-manager/README.md

 A javascript-only Window Manager

 ## version 2
+* integrated yy-menu to provide an optional application-level menu
+* integrated accelerator from yy-menu to provide keyboard accelerator experience
 * the API has changed from v1 to v2
 * rollup is used to compile the libraries, so there is no longer a default export: see sample code below
 * animations are deprecated for now since they felt slow--I'm open to putting them back in